stavik31/Citizen-Centric-Human-Resource-Mangement-System/2024-04-09-meeting-minutes.md

 - Decided for the next meeting to be on April 10th
     - Goals to acheive by then:
-        - Brainstorm more ideas by reading the given text
+        - Brainstorm more ideas by reading the given text (Everyone)
-        - Set up website and get started on intial edits (Andi & Satvik)
+        - Set up website (Andi & Satvik)